edcourage/CV/README.md

 At Makers when we switched from Ruby to Javascript, I picked up the language very fast.
 I found I already knew the concepts so everything else was a short google away.
 This has been the case with other technologies.
 For our final project, we decided to use the React framework, Next.js.
 Although it was new, I could again relate to the concepts and quickly start to see its advantages.

 **Inquisitive** <br>
 I always want to visualise what my codes doing.
 It's not good enough something just working, I want to know how/why it's working, can I improve it.
-I
+When first experimenting API calls in the form of JS Promise's, I got the result using the 'then' function.
+It worked, but how?...
+After some reading and a little experimentation, I realised what was happening.
+A promises state will change from pending to either fulfilled or refected.
+If the state changes to fulfilled it will run the 'then' function and whatever you give it as an argument.
+If rejected, the promise will attempt and run the catch function and whatever you give it as an argument.

 **Team Player** <br>
 I'm at my best working with others.
 At Makers, we're either pairing or working in teams using Agile concepts.
 I'm always very clear about what I'm working on and enjoy working with others to solve complex problems.
+When working on our final project (a pub crawl app) we were trying to implement a feature that allowed the user to share a google maps route using just the URL.
+As a group, we decided to save the object needed to generate the route to a MongoDB database.
+I thought the best way to solve this would be for the group of four to split into two.
+The first pair work on saving the new object to the database, the second on retrieving the stored object from the database.
+We implemented the new feature in a short time due to excellent teamwork and communication.

 ## Experience